 I am a member of the Birkbeck Research in Aesthetics of Kinship and Community group; the British Association of Modernists; the Modernist Studies Association; the Loughborough Anarchist Research Group; the Love Research network; and the Protoform feminist poetics group.

-I am on the Editorial Board for the Glyphi Contemporary Writers: Critical Essays Series.
-I regularly undertake peer-reviewing, including for Manchester University Press, Continuum, Bloomsbury, Gylphi, Textual Practice, Contemporary Women’s Writing, LIT, Somatechnics, and research proposals for the Leverhulme Trust.
+I am Associate Editor for Contemporary Women’s Writing and on the Editorial Board for the Glyphi Contemporary Writers: Critical Essays Series.
+I regularly undertake peer-reviewing, including for Manchester University Press, Continuum, Bloomsbury, Palgrave, Gylphi, Textual Practice, Contemporary Women’s Writing, LIT, Somatechnics, and research proposals for the AHRC and Leverhulme Trust.

 I’m regularly invited to speak at conferences and colloquia, which has recently seen me visit Cardiff University, Humbolt-Universität zu Berlin, Oxford University, Cambridge University, and UC Santa Cruz.